 Excerpt from the article: How Bristol’s oldest companies are still thriving after more than 100 years in business They include the city’s last-surviving chocolate maker a wine merchant and a tannery.
 Why do some companies struggle to survive beyond a year while others flourish for hundreds?
 Although more than 90 per cent of small companies in Britain will survive one … more

-Bristol Law Society’s suite of conference and meeting rooms are conveniently located in the centre between the Waterfront Area and the Old City in a modern building situated on the corner of Colston Avenue and St Stephen’s Avenue.
-There are a number of large public car parks within a 5 minute walk from the rooms.
-For full information on our … more
+Bristol Law Society’s suite of conference and meeting rooms including a suite of mediation rooms are conveniently located in the centre between the Waterfront Area and the Old City in a modern building situated on the corner of Colston Avenue and St Stephen’s Avenue.
+There are a number of large public car parks within a 5 minute walk from the … more

 Advocates’ Graduated Fee Scheme Dispute

 NOTE FROM THE SENIOR PRESIDING JUDGE – THE RT HON LADY JUSTICE MACUR

 - This guidance is issued in respect of publicly funded defence cases where the representation order was granted on or after 1 April 2018.

 - This guidance only applies to cases sent to the Crown Court during the period of the dispute between the legal profession and the Lord Chancellor.
 It has no wider application.

 - The aim is to ensure uniformity of approach by all judges sitting at the Crown Court and to assist defendants who appear in the Crown Court unrepresented by either counsel or solicitors.

 - There must be no suggestion that the judiciary are anything other than neutral in this dispute between the profession and the government.
 This guidance seeks only to address practical issues in the management of cases in the Crown Court.